 Dialogue 8: Movement Lessons For Strategic Resourcing

-This dialogue, Movement Lessons: The Strategic Resourcing of Feminist Movements in Times of Crisis, will be the latest in JASS’ Women Radically Transforming a World in Crisis Dialogue series.
-We will join hands with visionary women leaders from Black Feminist Fund, Collective Futures Fund Solidaire Network, the Global Fund for Women and the Ford Foundation to share lessons and insights from varied movement and philanthropic perspectives on resourcing more broadly, and funding more specifically, as a mechanism for strategically resourcing movements to better support their agendas for lasting change.
+This dialogue, Movement Lessons: The Strategic Resourcing of Feminist Movements in Times of Crisis, is the latest in JASS’ Women Radically Transforming a World in Crisis Dialogue series.
+We joined hands with visionary women leaders from Black Feminist Fund, Collective Futures Fund, Solidaire Network, and the Global Fund for Women to share lessons and insights from varied movement and philanthropic perspectives on resourcing more broadly, and funding more specifically, as a mechanism for strategically resourcing movements to better support their agendas for lasting change.

 Read and learn with us

 - JASS Mobilization Fund brochure